sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

   } = fieldRenderProps;
 ```

-We want show the amount of cleaning fee to the user in the checkbox label so we
+We want to show the amount of cleaning fee to the user in the checkbox label so
-need to format the cleaningFee to printable form.
+we need to format the cleaningFee to printable form.
 For this we want to use
-`formatMoney` function which will use localized formatting.
+_formatMoney_ function which will use localized formatting.
 This function
 expects Money object as parameter so we need to do the conversion.

 ```jsx